Will AI agents recommend your store? A 2026 readiness read

 - Quote — there is a specific, attributable sentence worth repeating, rather than only brand adjectives.

-Where most stores stand today
+Where do most stores stand today?

 The agentic-readiness ladder